echogarden-project/echogarden/docs/CLI.md

 ### Splitting based on sentence boundaries (future)

 Splitting based on sentences, using a `[sentence]` placeholder, is currently on the to-do list.
-Please let me know if you find this feature important and I'll prioritize it.
+Please let me know if you find this feature important, and I'll prioritize it.

 ## Audio playback
 By default, audio isn't played in the terminal when an output file is specified, you can override this behavior by adding `--play`: